 So let’s review some of the more important information that you need to be aware of and how to interpret what it means to you.

-Solids content – This is the percentage of solids (coating product) that will remain after the coating has cured.
-For example, if the wet film thickness (WFT) of a 100% solids coating is 10 mils, then the dry film thickness (DFT) of the coating after it has cured will be 10 mils.
+Solids content is expressed in both volume and weight.
+The percentage of solids by volume determines how much of the coating will remain after any carrier agents (solvents or water) have evaporated as the coating cures.
+For example, if the recommended wet film thickness (WFT) of a 100% solids by volume coating is 10 mils, then the dry film thickness (DFT) of the coating after it has cured will be 10 mils.

-If the wet film thickness of a 50% solids coating is 10 mils, then the dry film thickness of the coating after is has cured will be approximately 5 mils.
+If the recommended wet film thickness of a 50% solids by volume coating is 6 mils, then the dry film thickness of the coating after it has cured will be approximately 3 mils.
 Half of the coating actually evaporates (as solvents or water) while it cures, thus reducing the thickness of the coating.

-Volatile Organic Content – VOC’s are Volatile Organic Compounds in the solvent of a product that are released into the air as the coating, sealer, or paint dries.
-They are expressed in grams per liter (g/l).
+VOC’s or Volatile Organic Compounds, are emitted gasses from a product that are released into the air as the coating, sealer, or paint dries.
+They are expressed in grams per liter (g/l) or sometimes pounds per gallon.
+VOC’s are usually the result of solvents used in coatings and sealers.

 VOC’s can cause acute symptoms of headaches and dizziness while some are suspected carcinogens.